 Not all leak testers work for all applications.
 Before you invest, get clear answers to these questions:

 1. What package types will you test?
-Flexible pouches, rigid trays, vacuum-sealed bags, and liquid-filled sachets each have optimal test methods.
-A leak tester built for rigid containers won’t help with flexible film pouches.
+Flexible pouches, rigid trays, vacuum-sealed bags, and liquid-filled containers each have optimal test methods.
+A leak tester configured for rigid containers won’t help with flexible film pouches.
 See compatible package types.

 3. Which ASTM standard does your customer or industry require?
 Food manufacturers typically need ASTM D3078.
 Medical device companies often require F2096 and ISO 11607 documentation.
 Know your requirement before you buy.

 4. How fast do you need results?
-Bubble emission delivers results in 30 seconds or less.
+Bubble emission delivers results in around 30 seconds.
 If you’re testing hundreds of packages per shift, cycle time matters.
-Some methods take longer—make sure the equipment matches your production pace.
+Altitude simulation tests run longer because the package needs to be held at reduced pressure for a defined duration.
+Make sure the equipment matches your production pace.

 5. Do you need to see WHERE the leak is, or just IF there’s a leak?
-Pressure decay methods tell you pass/fail.
+Some methods give you pass/fail only.
 Bubble emission shows you the exact location.
 If you’re troubleshooting seal quality issues, visual confirmation saves hours of guesswork.
+That’s FlexPak’s core approach — we show you WHERE, not just IF.

 Ready to protect your products?
 See Which Unit Fits Your Package →